StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 I found Questrade's website simple to navigate, and it should appeal to both beginners and long-term investors.
 Traders will gravitate to Questrade Edge, the desktop trading platform.
 It’s available for both Windows and Mac and I found it the best trading platform for casual traders in Canada.

 Questrade's balance between widget choices and ease of use stood out to me the most.
-Its extensive array of tools, including depth of market, extensive charting capabilities and an options P&L calculator aren’t fussy but will still satisfy active traders, and it’s equally easy on the eyes.
-Active traders who need Level 2 and real time options pricing data can offset expensive monthly data fees through commission rebates.
+Its extensive array of tools, including depth of market, extensive charting capabilities, and an options P&L calculator aren’t fussy but will still satisfy active traders.
+It helps that it’s equally easy on the eyes.
+Active traders who need Level 2 and real-time options pricing data can offset expensive monthly data fees through commission rebates.

 • Canadian stock commission: Buys and sells are $0.01 per share, with a minimum of $4.95 and a maximum of $9.95.